adrien-bon/bevy_ecs_tiled/book/src/guides/properties.md

 - a "standard type", like a string, an integer, a float, a color, etc...
 - a "custom type", which is basically a structure with sub-properties that can either be a "standard type" or another "custom type"

-In `bevy_ecs_tiled` we support mapping a "custom type" to a Bevy component, for objects and tiles entities.
+In `bevy_ecs_tiled` we support mapping a Tiled "custom type" to a Bevy `Component`, `Bundle` or even `Resource`.

-Basically, it means that we can define some components directly in the Tiled map and use them with Bevy in your game logic.
+Basically, it means that we can define some game logic directly in the Tiled map to use it in your game with Bevy.
-It's very useful!

 Using this mechanism, we could for instance: